kvarak/dnd/docs/_Folk/dwarf.md

 The Dwarf Deities table lists the members of the Mordinsamman.
 For each god, the table notes alignment, province (the god's main areas of interest and responsibility), suggested domains for clerics who serve the god, and a common symbol of the god.
 Several of the gods in the table are described below.

-#### Moradin
-The father of the dwarves crafted his children from metal, stone and gems, and imbued them with souls as he cooled them with his breath.

-Moradin is the master of every craft practiced by the dwarves and the patron of artisans.
-He expects his children to follow in his footsteps, studying his techniques and aspiring to one day match his expertise.

 <div class="classTable frame" markdown="1">